 For more information about research, please call our main office at 412-692-6438.

 When Mia Vogel landed at Pittsburgh International Airport with her adoptive parents Mary and Matt on Jan.
 2, 2011, she was a very lucky, but very sick little girl.
 Not quite 4 years old, Mia had already embarked on a big adventure—traveling overseas from an orphanage in Xi’an, China, to begin a new year and a new life in a new country.
-But she was about to have an even bigger adventure that would take place at the Heart Institute at Children’s Hospital of Pittsburgh of UPMC.
+But she was about to have an even bigger adventure that would take place at the Heart Institute at UPMC Children's Hospital of Pittsburgh.

 Throughout the overseas flight, Mia had been vomiting, having trouble breathing, and her skin looked blue.
 Not sure whether her reaction was exacerbated by confusion or worry about her new surroundings, or something more serious, her new parents immediately took her to their pediatrician.
-Found to be very dehydrated, Mia was referred to Children’s Hospital of Pittsburgh of UPMC, where she was diagnosed with one of the most severe forms of the congenital heart defect known as tetralogy of Fallot, a condition characterized by low oxygen levels in the blood.
+Found to be very dehydrated, Mia was referred to UPMC Children's Hospital where she was diagnosed with one of the most severe forms of the congenital heart defect known as tetralogy of Fallot, a condition characterized by low oxygen levels in the blood.
 Her disorder was causing cyanosis, or a bluish-purple color to the skin, and pulmonary atresia, a blockage of blood flow to the lungs.

 When Mia arrived at Children’s, her condition was grave: Doctors initially thought that her condition was inoperable.
 But before sending her home with no hope, her lead physician, Vivek Allada, MD, assembled the team of Heart Institute physicians to review the results of her electrocardiograms, chest x-rays, echocardiograms, CT angiogram, and heart catheterization.
 The team designed a complex multi-stage treatment plan, which included a series of cardiac catheterizations and surgeries to repair and improve the blood flow to Mia’s lungs.